Spongly/Youtube/README.md

 This is a simple script and Flask app that allows you to download YouTube videos using the command-line tool yt-dlp.

+Typing yt-dlp.py and the youtube link everytime you want to download a video.
+This method can be a lot qucker.

 ## Installation

 1. Clone this repository: `git clone https://github.com/spongly/youtube.git`